sree-04harsha/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration
-Task #3 of TSF GRIP.
-The task was to create a Payment Gateway Integration website.
+Task #3 of The Sparks Foundation GRIP.
+The task is to create a Payment Gateway Integration website.